-Miriam did not enter the Land of the Promised Land be, Aaronand Aaron, and all the people, had sinned against God, who punisthem all with dea andwell as the others, including Moses had doubts in Canaan, except Joshua and Caleb.
+Miriam did not enter the Promised Land because she had sinned against God, who punished her.
+Even Moses had doubts in Canaan.

 Who is Miriam in the Bible?

-Miriam was the sister of Moses and Aaron, but the three are not considered brothers until the post-Babylonian period.
-Jochebed gave birth to Aaron and Moses, but strangely there is no mention of Miriam.
-This can be explained by the fact that Miriam was only put about Moses and Aaron at a later date.
+Miriam was the sister of Moses and Aaron, but the three were not considered brothers until the post-Babylonian period.
+Jochebed gave birth to Aaron and Moses, but there is no mention of Miriam.
+This can be explained by the fact that Miriam was only about Moses and Aaron later.

-Miriam of the Bible is a prophetess, sister of Moses and Aaron.
+Miriam of the Bible is a prophetess, the sister of Moses and Aaron.
 She was blessed with a prophetic gift.
-Miriam’s prophetpraised God and embarrassedrrassing the Jewish people in times of historical restriction.
+Miriam praised God and the Jewish people in times of historical restriction.
 Through all her work and the moral example of her life, the prophetess Miriam inscribed her name among the honorable men of her nation.
-Together with her fellow countrymen, Miriam would continue her journey to the Holy Land, but in the wilderness of Sin, in the place of Kadesh, she passed into the eternal life and was buried there.
+Miriam would continue her journey to the Holy Land with her fellow citizens, but in the wilderness of Sin, in place of Kadesh, she passed into eternal life and was buried there.

-Because Miriam had a righteous character, when her people escaped Pharaoh’s wrath and wandered in the desert, a fountain appeared behind her to quench the thirst of the people and accompanied them until Miriam breathed her last.
-Like Miriam, you believe in the power of justice even when the people around you seem to have lost hope.
-You know exactly what to say about suffering and, and you offer trusted advice.
+Because Miriam had a righteous character, when her people escaped Pharaoh’s wrath and wandered in the desert, a fountain appeared behind her to quench the people’s thirst and accompanied them until Miriam breathed her last.
+Like Miriam, you must believe in the power of justice even when the people around you seem to have lost hope.
+You know exactly what to say about suffering and offer trusted advice.

 Biography of Miriam